Characterizing normal crossing hypersurfaces: Normal crossings and (dual) logarithmic residue

-\begin{Cor} Let $D$ be a divisor in a complex manifold $S$ of dimension $n$ and suppose that at a point $p$, $D$ has $n$ irreducible components $(D_i,p)$.
-If $D$ has weakly holomorphic residue and is free at $p$, then $D$ has normal crossings at $p$. \end{Cor}
+\begin{corollary} Let $D$ be a divisor in a complex manifold $S$ of dimension $n$ and suppose that at a point $p$, $D$ has $n$ irreducible components $(D_i,p)$.
+If $D$ has weakly holomorphic residue and is free at $p$, then $D$ has normal crossings at $p$. \end{corollary}

-\begin{proof} Use lemma \ref{Lem:dhinbasis} and Saito's criterion. \end{proof}
+\begin{proof} Use Lemma \ref{Lem:dhinbasis} and Saito's criterion. \end{proof}